Fibromyalgia vs. MS: Symptoms, Causes, and How to Tell the Difference

 While researchers are still learning about both conditions, the main takeaway is that fibromyalgia and MS do not share the same root causes.
 Fibromyalgia is linked to how the body processes pain, while MS stems from immune system attacks on the nervous system.
 This difference explains why doctors take very different approaches to diagnosis and treatment.

-How doctors diagnose Fibromyalgia and MS
+How doctors diagnose fibromyalgia and MS

 Getting the right diagnosis is often the hardest part, since fibromyalgia and MS share symptoms but require very different tests.
 Doctors use a mix of clinical evaluation, medical history, and (in the case of MS) imaging and lab work to tell them apart.